 They let their customers know where things stand

-When an IT support organization has deployed a customer case management system that displays dashboards and sends out alerts, it’s much easier for the support team to know when it’s time to give a customer an update as to where things stand.
+When an IT support organization has deployed a customer case management system that displays dashboards and sends out alerts, it’s much easier for the support team to know when it’s time to give a customer an update on where things stand.

 They focus on problem prevention

-These are just a few of the proactive tasks that can stop problems from ever occurring.
+These are just a few proactive tasks that can stop problems from occurring.
 A prevention cadence can’t live in people’s heads.
-An IT support company needs to have the right systems in place to ensure a proactive approach to IT support.
+An IT support company needs the proper systems to ensure a proactive approach to IT support.

 They give each customer access to the customer’s own information

-An outsourced IT organization needs to have an encrypted store of a customer’s various in-house systems and cloud credentials.
+An outsourced IT organization must have an encrypted store of a customer’s various in-house systems and cloud credentials.
 Those credentials belong to the customer.
 As such, a customer should have upon-request access to any logins and passwords that they don’t have or that have been updated from what they do have.